Tips & Resources

 What is double booking in business appointments?

 Miscommunication, poor calendar management, and even simply having a bad memory can all lead to double booking.
 In some cases, a previous appointment may run long, and because you haven’t left enough time between appointments, it ends up overlapping with your next booking.
+Appointment software can help prevent these issues by automating scheduling and reducing errors.

 What are the impacts of double booking?

 Regardless of the causes, double booking often results in clients feeling undervalued, neglected, or downright disrespected.
+This can lead to lost business opportunities and damaging the trust of both clients and customers.

 While it’s an easy mistake to make, the repercussions can be far-reaching.